Why update to Microsoft identity platform (v2.0)?

 - Many responses have been modified to make them more compliant with the OAuth 2.0 specification, for example, correctly returning

 expires_inas an int instead of a string.

-To better understand the scope of protocol functionality supported in the v2.0 endpoint, see OpenID Connect and OAuth 2.0 protocol reference.
+To better understand the scope of protocol functionality supported in the Microsoft identity platform endpoint, see OpenID Connect and OAuth 2.0 protocol reference.

-If you've used Active Directory Authentication Library (ADAL) in Windows applications, you might have taken advantage of Windows integrated authentication, which uses the Security Assertion Markup Language (SAML) assertion grant.
+If you've used Active Directory Authentication Library (ADAL) in Windows applications, you might have taken advantage of Windows Integrated authentication, which uses the Security Assertion Markup Language (SAML) assertion grant.
 With this grant, users of federated Azure AD tenants can silently authenticate with their on-premises Active Directory instance without entering credentials.
-The SAML assertion grant is not supported on the v2.0 endpoint.
+The SAML assertion grant isn't supported on the Microsoft identity platform endpoint.